functionless/functionless/website/docs/concepts/function.md

 You can write arbitrary code from within the Lambda Function but be aware that the function's body will run on EVERY invocation, so you should avoid writing expensive one-off computations inside.

-For example, loading a file into memory should probably be done once instead on each invocation:
+For example, loading a static file into memory should probably not be done within the function body.

 ```ts
 new Function(scope, "foo", async () => {